Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Initiation of Dispute: The consumer or business files a claim, often following informal attempts at resolution.
 The parties agree to arbitration, either through a prior contractual clause or after a dispute arises.

-- Selection of Arbitrator: In small communities like Emigsville, local mediators or arbitrators familiar with community dynamics are often chosen.
+- Selection of Arbitrator: In small communities like Emigsville, local mediators or arbitrators familiar at a local employer are often chosen.
 Arbitrators are usually professionals accredited through state-approved programs.

 - Pre-Hearing Procedures: Both parties submit evidence and position statements.
 The process encourages the focus on interests rather than positions, aligning with Principles Negotiation Theory.